munibun/Linear-Algebra-C-/README.md

 # Linear_Algebra_CPP
-This is a rudimentary and work in progress pet project for Linear algebra using C++.\
+This is a rudimentary and work-in-progress pet project for Linear algebra using C++.\
-The matrix.h contains a matrix class with all it's property and methods.\
+The matrix.h contains a matrix class with all its properties and methods.\
-Right now the Matrix Class can deals only integer.
-Future scope is to extend for float data type.
+Right now the Matrix Class can deal only integers.
+The future scope is to extend for float data type.

 `Matrix Matrix_object(int m,int n);`          // creates a matrix object "Matrix_object" with dimension m*n

 **Operators:**\
 `+`
- :Element wise addition of two Matrix.
+ : Element-wise addition of two Matrix.
- :Addition of a constant and a Matrix.\
+ : Addition of a constant and a Matrix.\
- :Addition of a Matrix and a constant.
+ : Addition of a Matrix and a constant.

 `*`
-:Multiplication between two Matrices if satisfy dimension of Matrix multiplication.\
+: Multiplication between two Matrices if it satisfies the dimension of Matrix multiplication.\
-:Elementwise multiplication between a scalar and a Matrix.\
+: Elementwise multiplication between a scalar and a Matrix.\
-:Elementwise multiplication between a Matrix and a scalar.
+: Elementwise multiplication between a Matrix and a scalar.

 **Properties:**